Manchester South District Railway

 The Manchester South District Railway (MSDR) was a British railway company that was formed in 1873.
 It was formed by a group of landowners and businessmen in the south of Manchester, England, with the purpose of building a new railway line through the city's southern suburbs.

 After some commercial difficulties, the MSDR line was eventually built by the Midland Railway and opened in 1880.
 A section of the line became part of the Cheshire Lines Committee and it was later absorbed into British Rail in 1948.
 The line was closed in the 1960s as part of the Beeching cuts.
-In the 21st century the line was partially reopened as part of the Manchester Metrolink network, and today forms the South Manchester Line.
+In the 2010s the line was partially reopened as part of the Manchester Metrolink network, and today forms the South Manchester Line.

 History

 The mid-19th century was a time of rapid expansion of Britain's railway network and new lines were being planned around major cities such as Manchester.

 A group of landowners in South Manchester formed the Manchester South District Railway to develop a line through the local area.
 By creating a new rapid link to the economic centre of Manchester they hoped to attract prosperity to the growing outer districts.
 Their intended route would run from a planned junction at Cornbrook in central Manchester to Alderley, Cheshire, passing through the southern Lancashire villages of Chorlton-cum-Hardy, Withington and Didsbury, and on into Cheshire through Gatley and Styal.
-The MSDR company was sanctioned by Act of Parliament on 5 August 1873, but progress on the new line stalled for years.
+The MSDR company was sanctioned by act of Parliament, the Manchester South District Railway Act 1873 (36 & 37 Vict. c. ccxxii), on 5 August 1873, but progress on the new line stalled for years.

 Development of the delayed MSDR line was eventually made possible as a result of the fierce competition between two railway companies on the lucrative long-distance Manchester-London route.
 The first line between the two cities had been opened in 1840 by the Manchester and Birmingham Railway, and the company was absorbed six years later into the LNWR.
 The LNWR's competitor, the Midland Railway (MR) sought to capture the profitable Manchester-London market by opening up its own railway line.
 Its route through the Peak District proved difficult to construct, and lacking its own line into central Manchester, the MR was forced to share the congested Manchester London Road railway station with the LNWR for several years.
 In 1876, the Midland was served notice on its access to London Road, and faced with eviction, the company was compelled to develop a new route into the city.